atomic-hkust-gz/lighthouse-tracking/README.md

   - `./bsp/chips/ts4231/ts4231.h`
   - `./bsp/chips/ts4231/ts4231.c`

-### 2. TS4231 localization with A HTC lighthouse 1.0
+### 2. TS4231 localization with 2 HTC lighthouse 1.0

   #### Instructions

   This is based on lighthouse positioning using a TS4231 for the receiver and a BPW34S for the photodiode.

   (Dec.
 2023) Single lighthouse and single TS4231.

+  (Dec.
+9  2023) Now one or two lighthouses can be positioned normally.

   #### Files